ai-bevo/belly_button_challenge/README.md

 ## Background

-In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.
+In this assignment, the goal is to build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Assignment Outline
-Complete the following steps:
+To complete the dashboard I went through the following steps:

-1. Use the D3 library to read in samples.json from the URL
+1. Used the D3 library to read in samples.json from the URL
     - https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.

-2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+2. Created a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
     - Use sample_values as the values for the bar chart.
     - otu_ids as the labels for the bar chart.
     - otu_labels as the hovertext for the chart.